xuanloct4/jitpack/README.md

 A sample app demonstrating the SDK's usage can be found in the `app` directory.
 The app integrates the `CalendarSDK` using `Clean Architecture`[https://medium.com/simform-engineering/clean-architecture-in-android-12d61c4f5318] principles.
 Build the app and install the APK to see the SDK in action.

+### Areas for Improvement
+Due to time constraints, certain advanced techniques were not implemented in the SDK, including:
+- **Utilization of Dependency Injection**: Incorporating tools such as Dagger or Hilt to enhance scalability and manageability of dependencies.
+- **Extensibility for Additional APIs**: Designing the SDK to support dynamic integration of additional APIs through dependency injection or a plugin-based architecture.
+- **Standardization of Interfaces and Factories**: Establishing common interfaces and factory patterns to provide a unified approach for handling requests and responses across various APIs.